-All active scholarships now require the submission of a tuition/book reimbursement form (Form B) along with receipts, account summaries, and/or registration statements each semester.
+All active scholarships now require the submission of a tuition/book reimbursement form (Form B) along with receipts, account summaries and/or registration statements each semester.

-Failure to submit theses items could result in recipients being invoiced for the full amount of charges on the college bill.
+Failure to submit these items could result in recipients being invoiced for the full amount of charges on the college bill.
 Final deadlines are one week from the date we receive a college bill.

 In 1990, Child Care Services Association created the Teacher Education and Compensation Helps (T.E.A.C.H.)
 Early Childhood® Scholarship Program to address the issues of under-education, poor compensation and high turnover within the early childhood workforce.

 The T.E.A.C.H.
 Early Childhood® Scholarship Program is an umbrella for a variety of different scholarship programs for those working in the early education field in North Carolina.
 Every TEACH scholarship has 4 components: scholarship, education, compensation, and commitment.
 The goals of these scholarships are:

 - To provide educational scholarship opportunities for people working in regulated early care centers and family child care homes

 - To increase the knowledge base of early care and education professionals working with young children, thus improving the care these children receive

 - To encourage early care and education professionals and organizations continuing support to educate their staff

 - To provide increased compensation that is directly related to increased education

 - To reduce staff turnover by supporting the above goals while also requiring from participants a one year commitment to early education after their scholarship year